 It is a completely natural product with NOTHING added and NOTHING stained away and is suitable for many who may find they are sensitive to cow dairy.

-In light of the current difficult climate for many of our most loyal customers, who may be unable to visit their usual stockists, Velvet Cloud are starting a new delivery service direct to consumers homes.
+In light of the current difficult climate for many of our most loyal customers, who may be unable to visit their usual stockists, Velvet Cloud have an online delivery service direct to consumers homes.
 We will deliver 6 x 450g pots of our fresh sheep’s milk yogurt, made on our family farm, via courier for €30, shelf life at least 21 days.
-Currently customers can phone, email, send a direct Tweet, Facebook or Instagram message to order, and an ordering and payment option will be up on this website in the coming days.
+Currently customers can phone, email, send a direct message on social media or order on the shop here. a

 Another one of the very common questions we get asked.
 What

 does sheep’s milk taste like?
 The answer

 is mild and creamy with a slightly natural sweet taste.
 We’ve observed that people